benopotamus/django-htmx-okayjack/README.md

 This is nice because it keeps all the view declaration stuff in the HTML file.

 ## Installation
-Install things in the normal way.
+Install things in the usual way.

 1. `pip install django-render-blocks`